Last updated: 18 December, 3pm

 The Covid Code requires staff and students to wear a face-covering indoors whenever you are in company other than your household, and always when instructed to do so.
 It is a legal requirement in shops and on public transport.
 The government have outlined a number of 'reasonable' reasons for not wearing a mask.

 Staff and students who are exempt from wearing face-coverings have access to Sunflower lanyards and cards to indicate that they are exempt.
 Staff and students can request one by completing the lanyard request form.
+Alternatively, face-covering exemption cards can be obtained via the Scottish Government and are available in physical or digital forms.

 However, current government guidance and regulations state that those exempt do not have to prove their exemption and should not be made to wear a face-covering or denied access to places where face coverings are required.
 We ask for people to be aware of the exemptions and to treat each other with kindness.